UPPS No. 02.05.01

 The university will award university scholarships on a competitive basis, as early as the preceding school year and consistent with adequate safeguards to ensure fairness and full publicity.
 Student athletes are eligible for academic awards; however, NCAA regulations shall take precedence when awarding academic scholarships to student athletes.

-Each department will provide the assistant director of Scholarships, in writing, the criteria for the selection of scholarship winners within each group (see Departmental Scholarship Transmittal Form).
-The university will use the information provided on this form to establish a financial aid fund code for the scholarship, which will allow the tracking and disbursement of individual scholarship funds within the student information system.
+Prior to awarding funds for the first time from a scholarship account, the awarding department will provide the assistant director of Scholarships the established criteria used to select recipients.
+The criteria information will be communicated using the Departmental Scholarship Transmittal form.
+The university will use the information provided on this form to establish a Financial Aid fund code for the scholarship, which will allow the tracking and disbursement of individual scholarship funds within the student information system.

 In any given academic year, a student’s institutional scholarships and any other financial aid may not exceed a student’s financial need and cost of attendance, as determined by Financial Aid and Scholarships.
 When reduction of financial aid is necessary to resolve an over-award, Financial Aid and Scholarships will first attempt to resolve the over-award by reducing any loans and then work-study awarded to the recipient.